I Built a Documentation Tool Because a Copyright Claim Had No Paper Trail

 The workflow between “I have a valid Pixabay license” and “I can submit a coherent YouTube dispute” was entirely manual and unstructured.

-TrackDataPad formalizes that gap.
 You paste a Pixabay track URL.
-The system scrapes canonical metadata — title, artist, username, file ID, URL — detects Content ID participation status, and generates a plain-text documentation record formatted for dispute workflows.
+TrackDataPad extracts the canonical metadata: title, artist, username, file ID, URL.
+It detects Content ID participation status and generates a plain-text documentation record formatted for dispute workflows.
 For non-Content ID tracks only.
 That’s the whole product.
 Deterministic input-to-output.

 The stack is deliberately minimal:

-• Cloudflare KV — license state and usage counters
+- Cloudflare KV for license state and usage counters

 The Worker handles everything: license validation, daily cap enforcement, metadata structuring, abuse mitigation, and Stripe webhook processing.
 Single file, covered by a Vitest suite.